Ghasak/nvim-old/README.md

 - [Sioyek pdf](https://sioyek.info), You need a cheat-sheet for `Sioyek`

-# Troubleshooting, Bugs and Errors
+## Troubleshooting, Bugs and Errors
-after running `nvim` it is a good pratice to use `:messages` or `:notifications` for debugging messages.
+After running `nvim` it is a good practice to use `:messages` or `:notifications` for debugging messages.
 1. Nvim 0.7
 - For`README.md` there was an issue can be solved using `:TSupdate`, follow here
   - [Fixing the issue of markup server error](https://github.com/nvim-treesitter/nvim-treesitter/issues/634)